Tag Archives: comics

 my review

 I generally really enjoyed this.
-I thought the art was gorgeous and the book portrayed the volatile, hyper-focused, but not always very logical mindset of teens well.
+I thought the art was gorgeous, and the book portrayed the volatile, hyper-focused, but not always very logical mindset of teens well.
 It handled the grief aspect equally as well.

 I liked the plot (though I figured out who the villain was very early on).
-There was a little humor, a lot of diversity, and I thought Emsy coming to accept her coven as family counted as personal growth.
+There was a little humor and a lot of diversity, and I thought Emsy coming to accept her coven as family counted as personal growth.
 I can imagine her, Ben, and Ash as the power trio of the up-and-coming generation of the coven.

 I did think the pacing a bit off; the beginning dragged bit more than needed and most of the action is packed into the last third.
 Plus, I feel like we could have been given more resolution between Emsy and her California friends.
 But all in all, I’ll call this a win.
 I’d be happy to read another contribution from Jennifer Dugan and/or Kit Seaton.